IBM/automation-integration-platform/README.md

     ```

     ```text
-    ## Add the values for the Credentials to access the OpenShift Environment
+    # Add the values for the Credentials to access the IBM Cloud
-    ## Instructions to access this information can be found in the README.MD
+    # Instructions to access this information can be found in the README.MD
-    ## This is a template file and the ./launch.sh script looks for a file based on this template named credentials.properties
+    # This is a template file and the ./launch.sh script looks for a file based on this template named credentials.properties

-    ## gitops_repo_host: The host for the git repository
-    TF_VAR_gitops_repo_host=github.com
     ## gitops_repo_username: The username of the user with access to the repository
     TF_VAR_gitops_repo_username=

     ## gitops_repo_token: The personal access token used to access the repository
     TF_VAR_gitops_repo_token=

+    ## TF_VAR_cluster_login_token: Token used for authentication to the api server
+    TF_VAR_cluster_login_token=

     ## TF_VAR_server_url: The url for the OpenShift api server
     TF_VAR_server_url=
-    ## TF_VAR_cluster_login_token: Token used for authentication to the api server
-    TF_VAR_cluster_login_token=

     ## TF_VAR_entitlement_key: The entitlement key used to access the IBM software images in the container registry.
 Visit https://myibm.ibm.com/products-services/containerlibrary to get the key
     TF_VAR_entitlement_key=

     ## TF_VAR_ibmcloud_api_key: IBM Cloud API Key required to provision storage on IBM Cloud
     TF_VAR_ibmcloud_api_key=

+    # Only needed if targeting AWS Deployment
+    TF_VAR_access_key=
+    TF_VAR_secret_key=

     ##
     ## Azure credentials